 ETFs benefit from two sources of liquidity:

 ETFs are generally more tax efficient than other investment vehicles due to the ability to transfer securities in and out of the portfolio in the most tax-efficient manner, via the in-kind creation/redemption process.
-Because ETFs generally track market indexes, turnover is generally low, resulting in fewer capital gains and lower taxes.
-Additionally, any associated capital gains taxes are paid at the time of final sale, offering greater control on the timing of tax consequences.
+Meanwhile, index tracking ETFs generally have low turnover, resulting in fewer capital gains and lower taxes.
+Finally, any associated capital gains taxes are paid at the time of final sale, offering greater control on the timing of tax consequences.

 ETFs can be bought through an online brokerage account at their current market price at any time during the trading day.
 There are no minimum holding periods, and investors can employ a wide range of trading techniques to react to market movements.